 Where to Stay in Kuala Lumpur Chinatown

-Chinatown Kuala Lumpur is one of the most popular places to stay while travelling in the Malaysian capital.
+Kuala Lumpur Chinatown is one of the most popular places to stay in the Malaysian capital.
 There are a wide variety of Kuala Lumpur accommodation options available here to suit every budget – from backpacker to luxury.
 Some of the most charming and reputable options are detailed below.

 Tian Jing Hotel